xesdoog/Flatbed-Script/README.md

 ## To Do:
 - [ ] Fix position of towed vehicles based on vehicle's size or class. *(soon)*
 - [x] Use another logic for finding nearby vehicles, therefore including more *if not all* GTA vehicles. *(Towing a plane still won't make sense though but whatever)*
-  > Planes and helicopters are disabled for now except the Buzzard.
+  > Planes and helicopters are disabled for now.